 The Mutual Fund Plan gives you:

 - Choices and control over how your contributions are invested in any combination of investment options offered under your plan.

 - Portability of your account if the plan accepts rollovers.

 - A variety of payout options at retirement.

 - Loan availability.
 Loans will reduce your account balance, may impact your withdrawal value and limit participation in future growth potential.
 Other restrictions may apply.

 All employees of the Milwaukee Public Schools are eligible to participate in the Mutual Fund Plan.

 Contributions under the Plan are made by participants through a reduction in salary.
 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
 You may view the current limits here.

 Your contributions are invested in your choice of any combination of the investment options available through the plan (see Investment Options for a complete list).

-- For non-residential loans, the required minimum individual account value is $2,000.
+- For general purpose loans, the required minimum individual account value is $2,000.
 The minimum loan amount is $1,000.